diegojromerolopez/diegojromerolopez.github.io/content/en/post/2023-09-02-misconceptions-about-code-comments.md

 in some way.
 I am not opposed to documenting projects in external files, but if there is no correspondence between the code and the documentation, some time usually gets wasted finding the role of each part in the code.

+## Tests as documentation
+One counter-point to this argument of having tests in your code, is that tests should show the behaviour of the code, and make the comments unuseful.

+As every possible control flow of the code is tested, if you do not understand some behaviour, you can always go to the tests and see it for yourself.

+This is a good point, but encounters two difficulties: sometimes the tests lack sufficient deep, and sometimes it is hard to test flows that depend on several projects.

+If the tests are only unit tests, you are going to have a bad time trying to understand the flow of your application.
+If the next dependency of each software module is mocked, how are you going to understand the full flow of the application.
+Of course, with
+[integration tests](/blog/2022/11/actual-integration-tests/) this could be solved, or at least, mitigated.

+But the other case is harder, how do you test a shared flow between a bunch of services?
+Yes, you could argue that with a good end-to-end test you could test the behaviour, but aren't you doing black box testing?
+How are you going to follow the flow step by step through several systems?
+That is simply not possible.

+Hence it seems that, while tests are a must, some additional documentation is needed.

 ## How to write good code comments
 While I agree that most code comments tend to be not useful,